 Daily attendance is required for your success in this course.
 If you miss class, it is your responsibility to ask a classmate for notes on the material that you have missed.
-I will not have discussion notes available if you have missed class.

-Class work such as quizzes and exams can only be made up or taken in advance with a documented university sanctioned absence from class (choir, sports, etc.) or possibly for a serious documented emergency.
+Exams can only be made up or taken in advance with a documented university sanctioned absence from class (choir, sports, etc.) or possibly for a serious documented emergency.
 Ordinary illness (such as a cold) or any non-university sanctioned absence from class does not count as a documented emergency, even if you have a note from a doctor.

 H1N1 Exceptions: If you have mild flu symptoms, the CDC and campus health officials urge you to stay home (or in your residence hall room) to avoid making others sick.
 You should remain at home or in your residence hall room, except to get medical care or for other necessities, until your fever has been gone for at least 24 hours.
 Please see the WOU home page for links to more information.
 Please email your instructors as soon as you can to obtain assignments and missed class work.
 In the case of any (H1N1) campus closures, the class web pages and email lists will be used to continue to communicate with all students.
 If campus closes, be sure to check your email account and the Math 212 webpage for posted class assignments.